thomasglenngit/LocalBiz.Solution/README.md

 2. Following the migration the database must be updated with the following command: `dotnet ef database update`.
 Again, if all goes well, after entering this command, the terminal will affirm the update and migration by displaying the migration with a unique migration number and the affirmation, "Done".

 3. Check to see that the migration appears in MySQl Workbench, as well as newly formed "Migrations" folder in your VSCode editor.

+### API Queries Using Postman
+"Postman" is an application for querying local and remote databases.
+It can be downloaded at: https://www.postman.com/downloads/.

+To query the LocalBiz database,
+1. In your CLI (Command Line Interface), enter `dotnet run`.
+2. Open Postman and locate the request field.
+3. To the left of the field, make sure that the query type is set to "GET".
+4. Below the request field, make sure that the data type is set to "raw", and the drop-down menu is set to "text".
+5. Enter the following URL in the request field: `http://localhost:5000/api/Bizs`.
+6. Press the big blue button that says, "Send".
+This will display all the "Businesses" listed in the database in the lowest field on the page.
+7. To view all the Restaurants in the database, enter the following URS in the request field: `http://localhost:5000/api/Restos`.

+### Pagination
+To adjust the number of database entries viewed on Postman, enter

 ### Edit
 * To view and edit the code, open the application in your preferred code editor, such as Visual Studio Code.